luizvalle/Chess-Analysis/README.md

   - How to read in data from a csv file using Pandas
   - How to create and manipulate Pandas Series and DataFrames
   - How to use matplotlib graphs to represent data
+  - How to use numpy to perform operations on large bodies of data efficiently
   - How to draw interesting insights from data